-NY-based Tom Givone is on a mission to explore “the contrast between historic and modern and play these extreme elements against one another.”
-Case in point: Givone’s four-year renovation of a dilapidated farmhouse in upstate New York, which is "a study in contrasts; fully restored to its period grandeur while featuring purely modernist elements."
-To see more of his work, go to Givone Home.
+New York architectural designer and builder Tom Givone is on a mission to explore “the contrast between historic and modern and play these extreme elements against one another.”
+Case in point: Givone’s four-year renovation of a dilapidated 1820 farmhouse in the Catskills that he describes as “a study in contrasts–fully restored to its period grandeur while featuring purely modernist elements.”